Traci Lords: Early life

-When Kuzma was 12, she moved with her mother, her mother's new boyfriend, and sisters to Redondo Beach, California.
+When Lords was 13, she moved with her mother, her mother's new boyfriend, and sisters to Redondo Beach, California.
 She did not see her father for many years after.
 In September 1982, she began attending Redondo Union High School but dropped out at age 15 to enter the porn industry.
-During her early school years, Kuzma developed a rebellious attitude.
-She was angry at her mother and found a father figure in her mother's boyfriend Roger Hayes, as she calls him in her autobiography; he was a drug abuser and molested Kuzma in her sleep.
-After her mother broke up with Hayes due to his drug use, she began dating his friend.
-Kuzma refused to follow them to a new place and was left with her older sister Lorraine.
+During her early school years, Lords developed a rebellious attitude.
+She was angry at her mother and found a father figure in her mother's boyfriend Roger Hayes, as she calls him in her autobiography.
+He was a drug abuser and molested Lords in her sleep.
+According to Lords, this and a rape by a 16-year-old boy in school she had been seeing, which she called "the single most traumatizing thing that ever happened to me in my life", would be what eventually drove her into pornography.
+Lords has stated, "My damage drove me into porn.
+I mean, I was a little girl.
+And I had like all of this stuff.
+I'd been raped.
+I'd been molested.
+I'd been abused.
+I was messed up.
+And I was angry.
+And the same thing that later helped me to change my life when I was 18 and out of that world that helped me to get sober and helped me to gather the courage to go and do the work I needed to do, to look at some things in my life that were so ugly."
+However, in an earlier book proposal titled Out of the Blue: The Traci Lords Story, Lords made no claim of childhood sexual assault; she wrote that her father's parenting skills drove her into pornography.
+Lords wrote, "[H]ad you been the father I needed when I was little--and when I was not so little--there never would have been anyone named Traci Lords."
+Either way, after her mother broke up with Hayes due to his drug use, her mother began dating Hayes' friend.
+Lords refused to follow them to a new place and was left with her older sister Lorraine.
 Her mother and two younger sisters eventually found a new apartment.